Pixar's Greatest Movies

 Pixar Shorts for the Family

 Pixar movies are stories with emotion, adventure, heroes, relationships, energy, and humor.
 Disney and Pixar collaborate on producing animated family movies.
 But, sometimes, Pixar shorts get overlooked as family movies by moviegoers.
-If you have ever seen a Pixar short, you know that a lot of talent and creative craftsmanship went into making the film.
+If you have ever seen a Pixar short, you know that much talent and creative craftsmanship went into making the film.

 Pixar’s first short, The Adventures of Andre and Wall B. released in 1984, is classic for any Pixar fan.
 The story involves two characters: one being a pesky bee and the other named Andre with a hat.
 The story first aired on the Disney Channel.
-The animation developed by Pixar co-founder John Lasseter, he wanted to create something extraordinary for his son.
+Pixar co-founder John Lasseter developed the animation.
+He wanted to create something extraordinary for his son.
 The film encouraged the industry to pursue computer-generated movies.
 Today, Hollywood supports high-quality animated films.

 The next Pixar short, Luxo Jr., is truly the first film officially produced by Pixar, following the beginning of the independent film studio’s establishment.